 You must download and electronically fill out all forms which apply to you.

 *Please see the interdepartmental cluster flowchart for specific guidelines.

 - Request to Make Changes Form (for declared interdepartmental majors and minors)

 - Guidelines for faculty

-For the spring 2020 semester, all interdepartmental applicants are strongly encouraged to submit drafts of their proposals to the Multidisciplinary Studies Center by Wednesday, March 18, 2020, to ensure complete applications by the April 1 submission deadline.
-In spring 2020, April 1, 2020, is on a Wednesday.
+For the fall 2020 semester, all interdepartmental applicants are strongly encouraged to submit drafts of their proposals to the Multidisciplinary Studies Center in advance of the final submission deadline.
+Please submit draft materials no later than Monday, October 19, 2020.

-Completed proposals (interdepartmental proposal form, proposal essays, and completed faculty advisor recommendation forms) are due by April 1, 2020.
+Completed proposals include interdepartmental proposal form, proposal essays, and completed faculty advisor recommendation forms.
+Completed proposals are due no later than November 1, 2020.